bluewolf-beyond/selector/README.md

 testing predicates is much simpler than testing filters (because of their singular nature) this is quite easy.

+### testing advangates

-Another point on ***testing***.
+Another point on testing.
 Since this library is (presumably) well-tested, there is no need for your tests to deal with mixed filter cases at all.
 To make life easier for yourself, use dependency injection to have your tests to use a simpler filter, and test the positive and negative cases independently.
 For instance,

     // somewhere in a service class